namiml/nami-apple/README.md

 ## Updating Nami Framework

 When a new version of the Nami framework is released, just drag it over your old Nami framework in your application project directory - after it is copied in place, make sure to select "Clean Build Folder" in Xcode so it properly refreshes the binary from the framework.

+## Advanced Functionality and Support

+For more details on using the SDK, checkout our help documentation at https://help.namiml.com/collections/1534886-nami-sdk-for-ios.